FluxML/MLJFlux.jl/docs/src/index.md

 cv=CV(nfolds=5)
 evaluate!(mach, resampling=cv, measure=accuracy)
 ```
-As you can see we were able to use MLJ functionality (i.e., cross validation) with a Flux deep learning model.
-All arguments provided also have defaults.
+As you can see we are able to use MLJ meta-functionality (i.e., cross validation) with a Flux deep learning model.
+All arguments provided have defaults.

-Notice that we were also able to define the neural network in a high-level fashion by only specifying the number of neurons in each hidden layer and the activation function.
-Meanwhile, `MLJFlux` was able to infer the input and output layer as well as use a suitable default for the loss function and output activation given the classification task.
-Notice as well that we did not need to implement a training or prediction loop as in `Flux`.
+Notice that we are also able to define the neural network in a high-level fashion by only
+specifying the number of neurons in each hidden layer and the activation
+function.
+Meanwhile, `MLJFlux` is able to infer the input and output layer as well as use
+a suitable default for the loss function and output activation given the classification
+task.
+Notice as well that we did not need to manually implement a training or prediction
+loop.

-## Basic idea
+## Basic idea: "builders" for data-dependent architecture

-As in the example above, any MLJFlux model has a `builder` hyperparameter, an object encoding
+As in the example above, any MLJFlux model has a `builder` hyperparameter, an object
-instructions for creating a neural network given the data that the
+encoding instructions for creating a neural network given the data that the model
-model eventually sees (e.g., the number of classes in a classification
-problem).
-While each MLJ model has a simple default builder, users
+eventually sees (e.g., the number of classes in a classification problem).
+While each MLJ
-may need to define custom builders to get optimal results,
+model has a simple default builder, users may need to define custom builders to get
-and this will require familiarity with the [Flux
+optimal results, and this will require familiarity with the [Flux
-API](https://fluxml.ai/Flux.jl/stable/) for defining a neural network
+API](https://fluxml.ai/Flux.jl/stable/) for defining a neural network chain.
-chain.

 ## Flux or MLJFlux?